Pastoralee/NoiseTypePrediction/README.md

 </p>
 <p> We compute the DWT and energy of each images that we feed into the network.
 We also add additional information to the fully connected layers, including: skewness, kurtosis, entropy, correlation.
 </p>
-<p> Here are the results training with the "UNetFC" model, which was obtained in 29 epochs.
+<p> Here are the results training with the "UNetFC3" model, which was obtained in 29 epochs.
 </p>

 | Type of noise | Recall | Precision | F1 Score |